thomassuedbroecker/operator-helloworld/documentation/exercises/01-exercise.md

 ![](../images/roks-01-create-project.png)

 ### Step 3: Create Operator Scaffolding

 Using the operator-sdk, create the scaffolding for your new operator.

-The operator-sdk will generate an Ansible role, create a new custom resource definition (CRD) and all the necessary k8s objects to install the operator.
+The operator-sdk will generate an Ansible `role`, create a new `custom resource definition (CRD)` and all the necessary `k8s objects` to install the operator.
 This is a two step process.
 First initialize and then create API.

 ```sh
 mkdir operator-helloworld